jdswinbank/Comet/docs/usage/publisher.rst

   Options:
-    -h, --host=             Host to send to. [default: localhost] -p, --port=             Port to send to. [default: 8098] -f, --file=             Where to read XML text (- is stdin). [default: -] --version           Display Twisted version and exit.
+    -h, --host=             Host to send to. [default: localhost] -p, --port=             Port to send to. [default: 8098] -s, --unix-socket=      UNIX domain socket to send to.
+    -f, --file=             Where to read XML text (- is stdin). [default: -] --version           Display Twisted version and exit.
         --help              Display this help and exit.